Professor Michael Brady

 Research interests

 My main research is in the philosophy of emotion.
-One strand of this concerns the epistemic value of emotion; here I am interested in how we should understand the common-sense idea that emotions can tell us about value, and the conditions in which emotions can play a positive epistemic role.
-My monograph on these themes, Emotional Insight, was published by Oxford University Press in 2013.
+One aspect of this research concerns the epistemic value of emotion: I am interested in how emotions can tell us about value, and the conditions in which emotions can play a positive epistemic role.
+My book on these themes, Emotional Insight, was published by Oxford University Press in 2013.

 Grants